-Contrary to popular practice, training harder and more often is not always the best approach to triathlon training.
+Contrary to popular practice, training harder and more often is not always the best approach when training for a triathlon.
 In fact, it’s a good way to burn out or get injured.
-Countless endurance athletes obsess over racking-up miles and earning KOM’s on Strava, all the while failing to neglect the purpose, science, and biomechanics behind their training.
+Countless endurance athletes obsess over racking up miles and earning KOMs on Strava, all the while failing to neglect the purpose, science, and biomechanics behind their training.

 Instead of focusing on volume and intensity, many triathletes can benefit from taking a big step back and approaching their training with a new mindset.
 In doing so, consider embracing these three worthwhile practices to become better triathlete (for life.)